Health workers aim to save lives of mothers and babies with smartphone data

 Levels of maternal deaths are nearly 50 times higher for women in sub-Saharan Africa than in wealthy countries, and their babies are 10 times more likely to die in their first month of life, the report found.

-UNICEF’s executive director Henrietta Fore said that by adopting a precision approach - using granular knowledge of which people and families are most at risk due to poverty, medical history, or gaps in vaccinations for example - should help health teams “make life-saving decisions and prevent epidemics before they happen”.
+UNICEF’s executive director Henrietta Fore said that adopting a precision approach - using granular knowledge of which people and families are most at risk due to poverty, medical history, or gaps in vaccinations for example - should help health teams “make life-saving decisions and prevent epidemics before they happen”.

 “Timely, reliable and disaggregated data, underpinned by a commitment to universal health coverage, can ensure that vulnerable women, children and young people get the care they need at the right place and the right time,” she said.